BenjaminMedia/WA_public_documentation/_includes/content.md

 {{ endraw }}

 ### Forms
-Use Bootstrap’s form classes to style forms: [http://getbootstrap.com/css/#forms](http://getbootstrap.com/css/#forms)
+Use Bootstrap’s form classes to style [forms](http://getbootstrap.com/css/#forms).

 Select the smallest height sizing class for input fields: `.input-sm`

 ### Alerts
-Bootstrap provides a collection of alerts for user feedback messages .
-By default, they follow the standard colors described in the [colors section](#colors).
+Bootstrap provides a collection of [alerts](http://getbootstrap.com/components/#alerts) for user feedback messages.
+By default, they follow the colors described in the [colors section](#colors).

-See [Bootstrap/alerts](http://getbootstrap.com/components/#alerts) about how to use

 ### Icons
-Font Awesome is installed on BPP.
-Use these icon fonts whenever it makes sense and try to avoid images as they affect load times negatively.
-Also, using these fonts will maintain a consistent visual appearance.
+[Font Awesome](http://fontawesome.io) is implemented on BP.
+Use this icon font whenever it makes sense and try to avoid images as they affect load times negatively.
+Also, using this font will ensure a consistent visual appearance.

-See [Font Awesome](http://fontawesome.io) about how to use

 ### CSS HELPERS

 ### Headers and copy

-Keep a clear hierarchy between different headers and copy.
-Each brand has a standard font that should be used on extensions as well to keep consistency.
+Keep a clear hierarchy between different headers and text.
+In general each site has a primary font and a secondary font, these will be applied through the header- and text classes.

-The base font of copy is 16px and uses absolute pixel sizes (not ems or pt).
+All font sizes are specified in pixels (not em or pt).

 Use the tags h1, h2, h3, p etc. semantically and add the following classes to style headers and copy: